heartcombo/show_for/README.md

 ## Value lookup

-To show the proper value, before retrieving the attribute value, show_for first looks if a block without argument was given, otherwise checks if a :"human_#{attribute}" method is defined and, if not, only then retrieve the attribute.
+To show the proper value, before retrieving the attribute value, ShowFor first looks if a block without argument was given, otherwise checks if a `:"human_#{attribute}"` method is defined and, if not, only then retrieve the attribute.

 ## Options

-show_for handles a series of options.
+ShowFor handles a series of options.
 Those are:

 * :escape * - When the attribute should be escaped.
 True by default.